 - There are no RV hookups anywhere in the park.

-- A maximum of 2 vehicles is allowed at each campsite (RV’s, 5th Wheels, and trailers count as a vehicle).
+- A maximum of 2 vehicles is allowed at each campsite (RVs, 5th Wheels, and trailers count as vehicles).

-- There is a 14-day stay limit during the summer months, and Senior/Access Pass holders can get 50% off of the camping fee (this does NOT include the Annual America the Beautiful Pass).
+- There is a 14-day stay limit during the summer season, and Senior/Access Pass holders can get 50% off of the camping fee (this does NOT include the Annual America the Beautiful Pass).

 - Each standard campsite only accommodates eight people and two small tents.
 If you have a larger group, you will need to book two campsites or look for a campground that offers double or group campsites.

-- Glacier is bear country!
+- Glacier is bear country, and black bears are plentiful in this park!
 Learn about bear safety and proper food storage practices before you go.

 This article contains information on the frontcountry camping experiences that are available within Glacier National Park.
 In other words, it covers places you can get to with your car!
 If you’re interested in hike-in backcountry camping options, click here.